Knowledge graphSettings

 First checks: Inspect link state, interfaces, transmission medium, and channel saturation.

-Why the OSI model is still useful
+Why the OSI model remains useful

 Related chapters